-Figure 5: Round window target area
+Figure 12: Round window target area

 - 2. Remove the false membrane. - 3.
-Immediately prior to inserting the electrode, a straight incision is made inferiorly in the round window from anterior to posterior.
+Immediately prior to inserting the electrode, a straight incision can be made with a 22-gauge hypodermic needle.

-The diameter of the incision must be at least equal to the diameter of the electrode at the proximal end i.e. 0.6 mm diameter
+The diameter of the incision must be at least equal to the diameter of the electrode at the proximal end i.e. 0.6 mm diameter.
+A 22-gauge hypodermic needle has a diameter of 0.711 mm.

-Method 2 - cochleostomy
+Method 2 - Cochleostomy